 Transfer ratios are 3:1 (with three exceptions)

-The good news is transfer ratios are mostly 3:1.
-That means that for every 3,000 Marriott points you transfer, you’ll get 1,000 miles or points with nearly every airline.
+For every 3,000 Marriott points you transfer, you’ll get 1,000 miles or points with nearly every airline.
+The exceptions are:

 - Air New Zealand — 200:1

 - United Airlines — 10% bonus on every transfer, for a 3:1.1 transfer rate

 Other than these, the ratios are wonderfully simple for other partners.

 You must transfer at least 3,000 Marriott points at a time.
 That will get you 1,000 miles with nearly every airline program on the list.
 The most you can transfer per day is 240,000 Marriott points (which transfers to 100,000 miles or points with most airlines).